-Dominique Roe-Sepowitz, MSW, Ph.D.
-Dominique Roe-Sepowitz is an associate professor in the School of Social Work at Arizona State University and she is the Director of the ASU Office of Sex Trafficking Intervention Research.
-Dominique has her Master’s degree and PhD in social work and is a researcher, professor and a forensic social work practitioner.
+Dominique Roe-Sepowitz is an associate professor in the School of Social Work at Arizona State University and she is the director of the ASU Office of Sex Trafficking Intervention Research.
+Roe-Sepowitz has her master’s degree and doctorate in social work and is a researcher, professor and a forensic social work practitioner.

 Dominique teaches in the clinical track of the masters of social work program as well as provides clinical intervention groups focused on abuse and trauma in the community to women and men exiting prostitution.
 Dominique's research focus is on women and violence with a focus on prostitution and the therapeutic needs for exiting.
 Her expertise includes sex trafficker profiles, establishing a prevalence of sex buyers, and sex trafficking victim prevention and intervention design.
 Dominique works very closely with community groups including the Phoenix Police Department, the Phoenix Prosecutor's Office and Catholic Charities DIGNITY programs.
 Her research work spans the prevention, detection, identification and trauma-focused treatment of sex trafficking victims.